 Have you had your car repaired or some of its parts replaced recently?
 If so, then you must have a pretty good idea about how expensive replacement parts can get.
-Genuine parts bought direct from the carmaker will have prohibitive price tags as can be expected.
+Genuine parts bought directly from the carmaker will have prohibitive price tags as can be expected.
 Original equipment manufacturer (OEM) replacements from the original part maker will cost less than these original-brand genuine parts, but they will not be readily or widely available.

 Other than the issues on cost and availability of parts, the whole process of searching can take up so much of your time and be very stressful.
 A third alternative is fast-gaining in popularity among car owners and mechanics—it is the use of aftermarket parts as a solution to costly and unavailable replacement parts.
 But what are aftermarket parts, and what are the pros and cons of using them?

-What are aftermarket parts?
+What are aftermarket car parts?

 Aftermarket car replacement parts are new (unused) car parts, but which are not manufactured by the car company that built the car or by its OEM.
 They were produced by third-party manufacturers who may have acquired the rights to the original pattern or who made their own design for the part to function just like the original.

 Car parts under this category are generally cheaper than OEM and way much cheaper than genuine parts.
-With their cheap price tags comes the general impression that they have questionable quality and that they are knockoffs.
+With their cheap price tags comes the general impression that they have questionable quality or that they are knockoffs.
 The quality of aftermarket parts, however, has markedly improved.
 They’re not sold as originals, so it’s not fair to say that they’re knockoffs.

-What are the Pros of using aftermarket car parts?
+What are the pros of using aftermarket car parts?